mhweiner/lambdaconf/README.md

    - `default.json` is required, everything else is optional.
 Recommended practice is that this contains all of your "local development" settings.

    - All configuration files must be a subset of the default configuration.
-That means for a configuration to exist in any `.json` file, it must also exist in `default.json`.
-In Typescript terms, `.json` config files must be of type `Partial<DefaultConfig>`.
+Think of them simply as overrides to the default.
+That means for a configuration to exist in any
+   `.json` file, it must also exist in `default.json`.
+In Typescript terms, conf files must be of type `Partial<Conf>`.
-   In fact, the interface `Config` is simply created from the `default.json` file.
-One of the main reasons for this limitation is that a type declaration wouldn't otherwise be possible at compile time.
+   In fact, the `Conf` type is simply created from the `default.json` file.

    - Arrays should be homogenous (not of mixed types).